 - Listen attentively to what your child is saying, maintaining normal eye contact without displaying signs of impatience or frustration.

-- Avoid reacting negatively when your child stutters, correcting your child's speech, or completing your child's sentences.
+- Avoid reacting negatively when your child stutters, correcting his speech, or completing his sentences.
 It's important for the child to understand that people can communicate effectively even when they do stutter.

-- Although phrases such as "Stop and take a deep breath" or "Slow down" may be meant to help your child, they can actually make your child more self-conscious and as such should be avoided.
+- Although phrases such as "Stop and take a deep breath" or "Slow down" may be meant to help your child, they can actually make him more self-conscious and should not be used.

 - Model a slow, relaxed way of speaking to help your child slow down his own speech.

 - Don't be afraid to talk with your child about stuttering.
-If your child asks questions or expresses concern, listen and answer in ways that will help him understand that disruptions in speech are normal and that everyone experiences them to some degree.
+If he asks questions or expresses concern, listen and answer in ways that will help him understand that disruptions in speech are normal and that everyone experiences them to some degree.